-- 1. Describe the scope of suicide in the United States. - 2.
-List 3 warning signs for suicidal ideation and behaviors. - 3.
+1. Describe the scope of suicide in the United States.

+- 2. List 3 warning signs for suicidal ideation and behaviors. - 3.
 Describe 5 risk factors for suicidal ideation and behaviors. - 4.
-Relate 4 job-related concerns that can lead to chronic stress among nurses. - 5.
+Relate 4 job-associated concerns that can lead to chronic stress among nurses. - 5.
 Describe the importance of screening, assessment, and safety planning for patients as risk for suicide. - 6.
-Understand the importance of evidence-based approaches and best practices in suicide care. - 7.
-List four commonly accepted ethical principles.
+Define imminent harm. - 7.
+Relate 5 evidence-based approaches that have been shown to be successful in reducing suicidal ideation and behaviors. - 8.
+List 4 commonly accepted ethical principles.